 Kudos for Summer 2017

-Here are some student accomplishments that we learned about throughout this spring/summer:
+Here are some alumni accomplishments that we learned about throughout this spring/summer:

 Lisa Cakmak (MSP04) In December, Lisa graduated with a Masters of Business Administration from Washington University in St. Louis.
 In January, she was promoted to Associate Curator of Ancient Art at the St. Louis Museum of Art.